 Nat also creates courses, and recently he used his list to promote his course, and it was a huge success.

 This is what I meant when I said that before you send promotional emails to customers, you should first learn to send emails that will make people want to read what you have to say.

-People may buy when you give x percent discount on a product, but if this is the only thing you do, send promotional emails, people will get bored real quick.
-And after that it is a matter of time for them to stop opening your emails, or even worse, unsubscribe from them.
+People may buy when you give an x percent discount on a product, but if this is the only thing you do, send promotional emails, people will get bored real quick.
+And after that, it is a matter of time for them to stop opening your emails, or even worse, unsubscribe from them.

 When You Send Promotional Emails, The Devil is in the Details